Nan0416/Nan0416.github.io/mobile/android/ui.md

 Android support different size unit.

 1. px: pixel, a physical pixel is a unit.
 2. dp (dip): density-independent pixel, (virtual pixel).
 Depends on the resolution of the screen, a unit of dp may equal to several px.
-For example, Mi A2's screen is 2016 * 1080 pixel, and 1dp = 3px, so the screen size is also 672 * 360 dp. <span style="color:red">Xiaomi declares the screen is 2160 * 1080, wrong?</span>
+For example, Mi A2's screen is 2160 * 1080 pixel, and 1dp = 3px, so the screen size is also 720 * 360 dp.
 3. sp: scale pixel. sp is used with text.
 By default, a sp size = a dp size, but it resizes based on the user's preferred text size.
 4. dpi and ppi: dots per inch/pixel per inch.
 Discribe the density of pixel. # of pixel in one inch line.
 Mi A2 403 PPI. *dpi and ppi are used interchangeable, but dpi is originally used for printer and scanner*.